NSS-Day-Cohort-71/house-of-hummus-zthacker1/README.md

 This project will help you assess your ability to apply the JavaScript skills that you practiced in this book.

-1. Functions
-1. Modules
-1. Iteration
-1. Objects
-1. Arrays
 1. Handling browser generated events
-1. Generating custom events
+2. Using async/await to interact with a web API
-1. Handling custom events
+3. Generating/handling custom events
-1. State management
+4. Transient and permanent state management
-1. Displaying state as HTML
+5. Displaying state as HTML
-1. User input with radio options
+6. User input with radio options

 You will be building an application for a local food truck that offers food that is a fusion of American Southern and Greek cuisines.